Bricktech2000/Lecture-Speedup/README.md

 ## Overview

-Lecture Speedup is a quick script I wrote to allow me to blaze through recorded lectures in university.
+Lecture Speedup is a simple browser extension I wrote to allow me to blaze through recorded lectures in university.
 It implements the following key bindings:

 - Right Shift: play / pause
 - Up Arrow: `speed *= cbrt(2)`